nshetty15/docker-http-redirect/README.md

-# http-redirect
+# docker-http-redirect
-Redirect all incoming HTTP traffic to a different location
+Docker container that can be configured to redirect all incoming HTTP traffic to a target location.

 ### ENV Variables